 “Prescient banking executives we are researching understand two things: the strategic opportunities offered by intelligent automation; and how automation can drive the twin engines of compound growth and combinatorial innovation.”John Hindle and Leslie Willcocks Managing Partner and Research Director at Knowledge Capital Partners

-Author: Emily Bristow, Head of Customer Office, EMEA
+Read this accompanying blog by Emily Bristow, Head of Customer Success, EMEA.

 It’s often stated that the pandemic has accelerated the adoption of technology such as intelligent automation by a factor of 10 or more: firms achieved more transformation in a year than in the previous decade.
 The question that remains is what happens next, and how financial services companies will build on the progress that they have made to date.

 Will it be a question of sticking with what they have achieved so far and retreating to business as usual?
 Have the benefits of intelligent automation become so apparent that banks will continue to roll out more digital workers in the future?
 Or will it be the case that banks will need to unpick efforts made under the pressure of lockdown to start from the beginning again?

 We undertook global research with 550 financial services professionals to uncover where progress has already been made, how work models are changing and how this change is predicted to continue in the future.